ibm-cloud-docs/vpc/fl-faq.md

 {: faq}
 {: support}

-You can create multiple flow log collectors as long as they are on different targets.
+You can create multiple flow log collectors on the condition that they are on different targets.
 Keep in mind that flow log collectors with different target scopes might overlap.
 You cannot create multiple flow log collectors on one single target.

 ## Can I modify the Cloud Object Storage location for a flow log collector?
 {: #faq-modify-cos-location}